junegunn/vim-fnr/README.md

 vim-fnr
 =======

-Find-N-Replace in Vim with live preview
+Find-N-Replace in Vim with live preview (experimental)

 Installation
 ------------